jasonm23/onlisp-markdown/onlisp.md

 99
 ```

-So different symbols with the same print-name can coexist in different pack-
+So different symbols with the same print-name can coexist in different packages.
-ages.
 There can be one foo in package common-lisp-user and another foo in
 package mine, and they will be distinct symbols.
 In fact, that’s partly the point of
 packages: if you’re writing your program in a separate package, you can choose
 names for your functions and variables without worrying that someone will use